Digests

 Primary Holding

-A rehabilitation plan may be approved over the opposition of majority creditors (the "cram-down" provision) if the rehabilitation is feasible and the opposition is manifestly unreasonable; an opposition insisting on higher interest rates that would impede corporate recovery is manifestly unreasonable when the plan already provides adequate safeguards for creditor interests and the proposed rate exceeds the creditor's cost of funds.
+A rehabilitation plan may be approved over a majority creditor's opposition if rehabilitation is feasible and the opposition is manifestly unreasonable; opposition is manifestly unreasonable if the creditor insists on high interest rates that would impede rehabilitation despite adequate safeguards protecting its interests.

 Background